 - Income support

 - Income-based Jobseekers’ Allowance

 - Support from the National Asylum Support Service

 - Child tax credit, provided that you are not also entitled to working tax credit and have an annual gross income of £16,190 or less

 Your child’s school will be able to tell you what you need to do to register your child as eligible.

-From September 2014, all children in Reception and Years 1 and 2 will qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the pupil premium.
+All children in Reception and Years 1 and 2 qualify for free school meals, regardless of their family income, but only the children who would have qualified for free meals under the above income-based criteria will receive the Pupil Premium.

 It is really easy to apply.
 Call 0300 300 8306 and someone will help you with your application.

 Pupil Premium Report

 The Pupil Premium report details how funding has been spent over the last academic year and the impact that this has had on the Pupil Premium children.
 The Pupil Premium policy can be found on the policies page.